CSenshi/Validator/CONTRIBUTING.md

 Our Makefile also supports testing specifying rule.
 For Example, if you want to check tests only for Rule called Min just use it as follows: ```make test TEST=min```

 ## Code Style
-[PEP 8](https://www.python.org/dev/peps/pep-0008/) is used as coding convention for project and we use tool [autopep8](https://github.com/hhatto/autopep8) for checking pep standarts.
 Code formatting is checked using [Black](https://github.com/psf/black).
 You can install those tools manually and use them as you will, but we do recommend using our make commad.

 * ``` make fix ```